-That the agenda be approved, as amended.
+On a motion, the agenda was approved, as amended.

 (b) DECLARATIONS OF INTEREST (Item 2)

 Councillor B. Johnson declared an interest in Added Private and Confidential Item 12.4 respecting City of Hamilton and Johnson ats Penady, Ontario Superior Court of Action No. 1234/11 as she is named in the pending litigation.